His Majesty's Proposal

 His Majesty’s Proposal follows the story of Penelope, a baron’s daughter in the fictional empire of Lavata who happens to remember her past life.
 Penelope is foul-mouthed and rude which has won her few friends at court.
 After her three-year long engagement is broken off, she wakes up in bed next to a handsome stranger after a ball.
 Unbeknownst to her, that handsome stranger is the emperor, Bart, and he has fallen hopelessly in love with her.

 A pretty cliché premise, right?
-Despite this, it executes it well, spending less than half of the manhua on their courtship.
+Despite this, it executes it well, spending less than half of the manhwa on their courtship.
 The main plot of the story actually revolves around a war that had ended ten years prior.
 The main villain of most of the story are the prince and princess of the country responsible for initiating the war—Yulson and Yulia of Turan.
 Yulia (the princess) has been acting as hostage by living at the palace in Lavata for the past ten years.
 She has been hopelessly in love with Bart (the emperor) this whole time.
 Her main goal as a villain is to prevent and then later, remove, Penelope as empress so that she can marry Bart.
 Her older brother, Yulson, has much greater ambitions and is far, far more competent at carrying out his plans.

-Yulson desires revenge on Bart, for reasons that are unclear until the end of the manhua.
+Yulson desires revenge on Bart, for reasons that are unclear until the end of the manhwa.
 Sure, Bart (and Lavata) defeated Turan in the war, but Turan were the initiators in the conflict.
 The reasons run much deeper than a loss in battle, but we’ll address that a bit later.
 For now, let’s take a closer look at some of the characters!

 Penelope Zecalion